chevere/docs/packages/danky.md

 Arguments for Danky functions must be passed to run the function.

-💡 Danky will check for missing variables, and it will emit an exception with all the missing variables.
+💡 Danky will check for missing variables, and it will emit an exception with the missing variables.